Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs

-We say that a graph $G$ is {\em $H$-minor-free} when it does not contain $H$ as a minor.
-We also say that a graph class ${\cal G}_H$ is {\em $H$-minor-free} (or, excludes $H$ as a minor) when all its members are $H$-minor-free.
+We say that a graph $G$ is {\Hmf \,} when it does not contain $H$ as a minor.
+We also say that a graph class ${\cal G}_H$ is {\Hmf \,} (or, excludes $H$ as a minor) when all its members are \Hmf.
 An \emph{apex graph} is a graph obtained from a planar graph $G$ by adding a vertex and making it adjacent to some of the vertices of $G$.
 A graph class ${\cal G}_H$ is \emph{apex-minor-free} if ${\cal G}_H$ excludes a fixed apex graph $H$ as a minor.

 A \emph{subdivision} of a graph $H$ is obtained by replacing each edge of $H$ by a non-trivial path.
 We say that $H$ is a \emph{topological minor} of $G$ if some subgraph of $G$ is isomorphic to a subdivision of $H$ and denote it by $H\preceq_T G$.
-A graph $G$ \emph{excludes graph $H$ as a (topological) minor} if $H$ is not a (topological) minor of $G$.
+A graph $G$ \emph{excludes a graph $H$ as a (topological) minor} if $H$ is not a (topological) minor of $G$.
 For a graph $H$, by $\mathcal{C}_H$, we denote all graphs that exclude $H$ as topological minors.